 How to Use Hard Wax

 What is hard wax?
-Hard wax starts off life, as the name suggests, completely hard.
+It starts off life, as the name suggests, completely hard.
 This is often as a pack of hard wax beads, like Nacach Purple Grape Wax Beads.
 These beads are placed in a suitable wax warmer.
 Ensure the beads are all completely melted before beginning the waxing process.

-Because hard wax is heated at higher temperatures, it’s recommended to test the temperature of the wax on your own wrist before applying it onto a client to ensure it’s not uncomfortable to use.
+This wax is heated at higher temperatures, it’s recommended to test the temperature of the wax on your own wrist before applying it onto a client to ensure it’s not uncomfortable to use.
 It’s also important to never use hot wax on open wounds, irritated skin or varicose veins.

 Both waxes have their place in any beauty parlor or home salon.
 Each has advantages and disadvantages, depending on the type of hair being removed and the preferences of the client.
 Here’s our top hard wax vs. soft wax pros and cons.